 Q. All of my quizzes are in Microsoft Word document (or similar) file formats.
 Can I import those files into D2L as quizzes?

-While D2L does not directly support importing text documents as quizzes, LSC-Online does offer Respondus 4.0 software that has that ability.
+While D2L does not directly support importing text documents as quizzes, LSC-Online does offer Respondus 4.0 software for Windows that has that ability.

 Q. Can I require tests to be proctored?